 For nearly 100 years, America’s farmers and ranchers have supported nutrition research to advance the understanding of beef’s role in a balanced and healthful diet.
 Farmers and ranchers are committed to providing a wholesome, nutritious food to Americans and building the evidence supporting beef’s role in health and wellbeing.
-Checkoff-funded human nutrition research is the foundation for all industry nutrition education and communication initiatives.
+Beef Checkoff-funded human nutrition research is the foundation for all industry nutrition education and communication initiatives.

 The beef industry’s principles guiding actions and communications about beef in regard to nutrition and health.